Reality in Balance

 Furthermore, the longer you dwell on a specific memory or rehearse the specific experience surrounding the event the stronger neuron connections become.
 With a frequent and reoccurring emotion, your body builds a tolerance to the feeling, making it “normal”.

-, suppressing a memory involves turning off the parts of the brain that are involved in recollection.
+You will need to restore your traumatic experience with a positive one.
+Relative to modern science, suppressing a memory involves turning off the parts of the brain that are involved in recollection.
 To replace a memory, those same brain regions must be actively engaged in redirecting the memory towards a more balanced frame of mind.

 Comment below: